NZNOG/website/index.md

 We held no NZNOG in 2021 due to Covid-19.

-[NZNOG Conference 2022](nznog-2022) is planned to be held in Wellington at the Intercontinental Hotel.
-[The conference has been postponed.](nznog-2022/nznog-2022-postponement)
+[NZNOG Conference 2022](nznog-2022) will be held May 18-20 2022 in Wellington, at the Intercontinental Hotel.

 The [NZNOG Conference 2020](nznog-2020) was held in Christchurch.